facioquo/stock-charts/README.md

 ### Azurite Storage Emulator

-If you intend to use the local Azure storage emulator to get and store local quote Blob data, you'll need to set some local Environment variables:
+If you intend to use the local Azure storage emulator to get and store local quote Blob data, you'll need to set some local Environment variables.
+Use your own key and secret values.

 ``` bash
 setx AlpacaApiKey "ALPACA_API_KEY"